 Another Greek word is philia, which describes the brotherly love between comrades who had fought together on the battlefield and expresses the concepts of loyalty and sacrifice.
 It was used to describe love among equals.
-If all life has the same origins, and is equal, then perhaps this word can be used to describe the struggle that existence on this planet offers for all life.
+If all life has the same origins, then we may conclude that there is no hierarchy of beings and perhaps philia can be used to describe the struggle that existence on this planet offers for all life.
 Anyone who has ever spent time in the wilderness during a major storm feels a certain comraderie with the other beings who are having the same experience.

 A third word is philautia, which can be thought of as self love.
 Not the narcissistic kind, but in the concept that if you love and are secure in yourself, you are more likely to share that feeling with others.
 Supposedly Aristotle said: “All friendly feelings for others are an extension of a man’s feelings for himself”.